DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The function rte_jhash2 is deprecated and should be removed.

+* The field mem_location of the rte_lpm structure is deprecated and should be removed as well as the macros RTE_LPM_HEAP and RTE_LPM_MEMZONE.

 * Significant ABI changes are planned for struct rte_mbuf, struct rte_kni_mbuf, and several ``PKT_RX_`` flags will be removed, to support unified packet type from release 2.1.
 Those changes may be enabled in the upcoming release 2.1